Bifidobacteria: benefits, dosage, contraindications

 Efficacy of an encapsulated probiotic Bifidobacterium infantis 35624 in women with irritable bowel syndrome.

-Most clinical research shows that taking bifidobacteria can reduce the risk of respiratory infections in otherwise healthy individuals, but the effect varies according to bifidobacteria species.
+Most clinical research shows that taking bifidobacteria can reduce the risk of respiratory infections in otherwise healthy patients, but the effect varies depending on the bifidobacteria species.
 Below is a closer look at some studies.
-A clinical study shows that daily intake of 3 billion colony-forming units (CFU) of Bifidobacterium bifidum R0071 for 6 weeks reduces the number of cold or flu episodes by about 35% among students.
-Clinical research in children aged 2 to 6 years shows that taking Bifidobacterium longum B536, 5 billion CFU per day, for 10 months, modestly reduces symptoms and frequency of respiratory illnesses compared to placebo.
-Another clinical study conducted in infants aged 6 to 12 months shows that taking B. lactis HN019 at one million CFU per gram of formula for 12 weeks reduces the incidence of parent-reported and confirmed upper respiratory tract infections, compared to non-supplemented formula.
+One clinical study shows that daily intake of 3 billion colony-forming units (CFU) of Bifidobacterium bifidum R0071 for 6 weeks reduces the number of cold or flu episodes by about 35% in students.
+Clinical research in children aged 2 to 6 years shows that taking Bifidobacterium longum B536, 5 billion CFU daily, for 10 months modestly reduces symptoms and the frequency of respiratory illnesses compared with placebo.
+Another clinical study conducted in infants aged 6 to 12 months shows that taking B. lactis HN019 at one million CFU per gram of infant formula for 12 weeks reduces the incidence of confirmed and parent-reported upper respiratory tract infections compared with formula without added probiotics.
 However, taking Bifidobacterium longum subsp. infantis R0033 does not appear to be beneficial.

 Posologie